 Falalala fall recipes are in full swing here at Fit Foodie Finds.
 We were at the apple orchard last weekend, and came home with the biggest bag of McIntosh apples.

 I also can’t get enough of the color of this applesauce.
 We were afraid it was going to come out a little too brown with the cinnamon, but it cooked down to this perfect dark fall color.
-And made the whole house smell like the holidays.
 Let’s get into how we made this cinnamon crockpot applesauce.

 How To Make Crockpot Applesauce